WuCandice/AboutME/README.md

 ### :woman_technologist: About Me :
-A data analyst leveraging SQL, MS Excel, Power BI and Python to extract actionable insights from data Skills include:</p>
+A data analyst leveraging SQL, MS Excel, Power BI and Python to extract actionable insights from data</p>
+Skills include:</p>
 - Data Collection and Consolidation</p>
 - Data Assessment and Cleaning</p>